Business Administration - Accounting (Three-Year Diploma)

 Ontario College Advanced Diploma

 Whether it's a small business or a large publicly traded corporation, accountants are needed in all areas of the economy, in both the public and private sectors.
 Our program is taught by industry-connected professors who will give you the skills and knowledge to excel in the field.
 You will learn how to apply the latest tools and technology - making you instantly valuable to an employer.
-You will have the opportunity to hone your skills and gain valuable work experience through a co-operative education (co-op) option or field placement.
+You will have the opportunity to hone your skills and gain valuable work experience through a field placement.
 This program gives you a powerful combination of knowledge, skills and real-life work experience.

 - Ontario Secondary School Diploma (OSSD) including Grade 12 English (C or U) and Grade 11 Math (C, M or U) OR